-- Aboriginal unemployment, 2016

-by IARE, Quintiles, Remoteness

-Source: Compiled by PHIDU based on the ABS Census 2016 data.
+- Aboriginal female labour force participation, 2016 - by IARE, Quintiles, Remoteness Source: Compiled by PHIDU based on the ABS Census 2016 data.

-- Aboriginal female labour force participation, 2016

-by IARE, Quintiles, Remoteness

 Summary measure of Indigenous outcomes, 2016

 Indigenous Relative Socioeconomic Outcomes Index, 2016 by IARE, Remoteness

 Indicator detail: The Indigenous Relative Socioeconomic Outcomes index (IRSEO) is an Indigenous specific index derived by the Centre for Aboriginal Economic Policy Research (CAEPR) from the 2016 Census of Population and Housing.